-Manufacturing and assembly are often at the forefront of focus when it comes to lean manufacturing principles.
+Manufacturing and assembly are often the focal point when it comes to lean manufacturing principles.
 However, if logistics requirements are not accounted for, the full potential of optimization simply cannot be reached.

-A seamless coordination of manufacturing and logistics proves especially advantageous in material staging processes.
+Seamless coordination of manufacturing and logistics proves especially advantageous in material staging processes.
 The challenge is for logistics to approach the manufacturing unit and present alternatives while encouraging a total-cost point of view.
 Quality and ergonomic requirements must also be taken into account at this interface.
-Multi-order picking is growing, particularly in the automotive industry, where the variety of models is constantly increasing and assembly takes place on one line.
+Multi-order picking is growing more prevalent, particularly in the automotive industry, where the variety of models is constantly increasing and assembly takes place on one line.

 Optimized material staging design

 Integrated material staging design with support from 4flow leads to the following results:

 - Substantial reduction of materials inventory in manufacturing areas

 - Freeing up space in manufacturing area (introducing supermarket-style picking and creating sets of parts)